NSF-IUSE/sampleCourse-xfig/docs/project-defination/index.md

 ### **1 - _Xfig Architecture Diagrams (Due: February 8, 2021)_**

-> (1).
-You can use any tool including Xfig itself to draw the UML diagrams extracted from Xfig source codes.
+> **(1).** You can use any tool including Xfig itself to draw the UML diagrams extracted from Xfig source codes.
 The diagrams include one static diagram (similar to C++ class diagram, called pseudo class diagram) and one activity diagram (3 points for each of them: 3 - Good, 2 - Fair, 1 - Poor).
 Your diagrams need to have significant improvement compared to the sample ones.
 Otherwise, you cannot get the points.
 >
-> (2).
-One-page summary explaining these two diagrams and your improvements in details is requested.
+> **(2).** One-page summary explaining these two diagrams and your improvements in details is requested.
 (2 point)
 >
-> (3).
-Presentation slides are not requested.
+> **(3).** Presentation slides are not requested.
 You can present based on your diagrams and the summary.
 (2 points)
 >
 > Note that the rules for the absence of presentation are the same as before.

 ### **2 - _Requirement Book (Due: March 1, 2021)_**

-> (1).
-Requirement Book for new features (6 points per feature, and the final grading is the average points of all features)
+> **(1).** Requirement Book for new features (6 points per feature, and the final grading is the average points of all features)
 >
-> (Very Poor: 1 point, Poor: 2 point, Fair: 3 points, Fair/Good: 4 points, Good: 5 points, Excellent: 6 points)
+> (**Very Poor**: 1 point, **Poor:** 2 point, **Fair:** 3 points, **Fair/Good:* 4 points, **Good:** 5 points, **Excellent:** 6 points)
 >
-> Grading Criteria:
+> **Grading Criteria:**
 >
-> Very Poor: No difference compared to the feature change requests.
+> **Very Poor:** No difference compared to the feature change requests.
 >
-> Poor: Difference can be observed, but requirements are not itemized.
+> **Poor:** Difference can be observed, but requirements are not itemized.
 >
-> Fair: Difference can be observed, and requirements have been itemized.
+> **Fair:** Difference can be observed, and requirements have been itemized.
 >
-> Fair/Good: All itemized requirements are feasible, testable, concise, and clear.
+> **Fair/Good:** All itemized requirements are feasible, testable, concise, and clear.
 >
-> Good: Sufficient interaction with other relevant features have been included.
+> **Good:** Sufficient interaction with other relevant features have been included.
 >
-> Excellent: Smart, effective and user friendly solutions have been proposed to address the feature interaction.
+> **Excellent:** Smart, effective and user friendly solutions have been proposed to address the feature interaction.
 >
-> (2).
-Presentation: 2 points (must attend the presentation to get this credit)
+> **(2).** Presentation: 2 points (must attend the presentation to get this credit)
 >
-> (3).
-Feature Change Request Table: 2 points
+> **(3).** Feature Change Request Table: 2 points

 ### **3 - _Design (Concept Location & Impact Analysis) (Due: March 15, 2021)_**

-> (1).
-Updating the requirement book based on the comments from the instructor (2 points): Note - you need to highlight the changes, and create the change history table to get this credit.
+> **(1).** Updating the requirement book based on the comments from the instructor (2 points): Note - you need to highlight the changes, and create the change history table to get this credit.
 >
-> (2).
-Updating the diagrams to support the design (1 point): Note - you cannot get this credit if your diagram updating has no connection with the needs of your concept location and impact analysis.
+> **(2).** Updating the diagrams to support the design (1 point): Note - you cannot get this credit if your diagram updating has no connection with the needs of your concept location and impact analysis.
 >
-> (3).
-Presentation (2 points): You must attend the presentation to get this credit.
+> **(3).** Presentation (2 points): You must attend the presentation to get this credit.
 >
-> (4).
-Feature (5 points): 5 points per feature (2 points for concept location, and 3 points for impact analysis), and "the grading = # points of total features / # of features"
+> **(4).** Feature (5 points): 5 points per feature (2 points for concept location, and 3 points for impact analysis), and "the grading = # points of total features / # of features"
 >
-> (i).
-Concept Location:
+> **(i).** Concept Location:
 >
 > Describing the progress of building and executing the query for your feature - 1 point
 >
 > Concept location result - 1 point
 >
-> (ii).
-Impact Analysis: Note - you must follow the methodology introduced in the lecture and take use of your static diagram, otherwise no credit will be obtained
+> **(ii).** Impact Analysis: Note - you must follow the methodology introduced in the lecture and take use of your static diagram, otherwise no credit will be obtained
 >
-> Grading Criteria:
+> **Grading Criteria:**
 >
-> Poor - 1 point: only provide the impact analysis result and mark it on your static diagram.
+> **Poor** - 1 point: only provide the impact analysis result and mark it on your static diagram.
 >
-> Fair - 2 points: provide the impact analysis result and mark it on your static diagram.
+> **Fair** - 2 points: provide the impact analysis result and mark it on your static diagram.
 Also, the progress and its explanation are given in detail.
 >
-> Good - 3 points: Two different coding solutions have been evaluated based on their impact analysis results, and the decision has been given based on the evaluation result.
+> **Good** - 3 points: Two different coding solutions have been evaluated based on their impact analysis results, and the decision has been given based on the evaluation result.
 Note - if it is impossible to have 2 alternative solutions, please explain it in detail.
 >
 > Note that please submit your requirement book revision, static diagram revision and design document in one zip file.

 ### **4 - _Test Cases & Test Results (Due: April 28, 2021)_**

-> Grading (10 points in total):
+> **Grading (10 points in total):**
 >
-> Test case and requirement book traceability table: 1 point
+> **Test case and requirement book traceability table:** 1 point
 >
-> Presentation: 2 points (Note: you must attend the presentation to get this credit unless an acceptable reason has been sent to the instructor before the presentation)
+> **Presentation:** 2 points (Note: you must attend the presentation to get this credit unless an acceptable reason has been sent to the instructor before the presentation)
 >
-> Test Cases: 4 points per feature and the final grading is the average points of all your features.
+> **Test Cases:** 4 points per feature and the final grading is the average points of all your features.
 >
-> Grading Criteria:
+> **Grading Criteria:**
 >
-> Excellent - 4 points: Full coverage to all requirements has been reached, and all test cases can be considered full test cases.
+> **Excellent - 4 points:** Full coverage to all requirements has been reached, and all test cases can be considered full test cases.
 Note - a test case with all key elements (i.e., case ID, title, dependency, input specification, test steps, and output specification) can be considered a full test case.
 >
-> Good - 3 points: Full coverage to all requirements has been reached, and a few test cases have issues to be considered a full test case.
+> **Good - 3 points:** Full coverage to all requirements has been reached, and a few test cases have issues to be considered a full test case.
 >
-> Fair - 2 points: Full coverage to all requirements has been reached, and a significant number of test cases have issues in being considered full test cases.
+> **Fair - 2 points:** Full coverage to all requirements has been reached, and a significant number of test cases have issues in being considered full test cases.
 >
-> Poor - 1 point: Full coverage to all requirements has NOT been reached, and a significant number of test cases have issues in being considered full test cases.
+> **Poor - 1 point:** Full coverage to all requirements has NOT been reached, and a significant number of test cases have issues in being considered full test cases.
 >
-> Test Results: 3 points (test results are due by Apr.
+> **Test Results:** 3 points (test results are due by Apr.
 26, 2021 10:20am)

 ### **5 - _Code Inspection (Due: April 28, 2021)_**